 - what an LPA is and why you want to make an LPA - who you are appointing as your attorney(s) and why - what powers you are giving your attorney(s).

 As capacity is decision specific, it is possible that you have capacity to create an LPA, but lack capacity to make the decisions you want your attorney(s) to make on your behalf.
 If so, the validity of the LPA is not affected.

-4.4 How to set up an LPA
+3.4 How to set up an LPA

-4.4.1 Do I have to use a solicitor?
+3.4.1 Do I have to use a solicitor?

 You do not have to use a solicitor to create an LPA.
 You can obtain application forms from the Office of the Public Guardian (OPG) and complete them yourself using the accompanying guidance.
-You can also fill them in online.
+You can also fill them in online, but you need to print out the forms to sign them.
 Contact the OPG helpline if you have questions.

 For a detailed guide, see OPG documents LP12, Make and register your lasting power of attorney - a guide, and Avoiding errors when completing a lasting power of attorney form.
 If an incorrect application is made, you may incur fees, see below.